jarlin8/img/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 Here’s what Smart Manager Pro offers:

-A single-screen interface to browse and manage any dashboard.
-Select a dashboard and start making edits without leaving the spreadsheet.
-Speed up the way you create content and manage your store.

 - **Inline edit** (direct edit) records from the grid.
 Update inventory, modify order status, change the coupon expiry date, add post images, etc.
 - **WooCommerce advanced bulk edit / batch update / mass update any post type records** - products, variations, orders, coupons, subscriptions, bookings, media, users/customers, courses, events, product add-ons, advanced custom fields, custom meta fields, etc.

 https://www.youtube.com/watch?v=COXCuX2rFrk

 - Bulk edit 10000, 100000+ records for any post type within minutes.
 Smart Manager has successfully tested these numbers.
-- Perform operations like append, prepend, increase, decrease, search and replace, etc. in bulk.
 - Update single/multiple fields for a few or all records at once...without errors!
-- **Schedule bulk edit** - set a specific date to perform your bulk edit task.
-For example, increase the price of all products by 10% tomorrow.
 - Quick WooCommerce stock management - reduce prices, increase inventory levels, change product categories, attributes or any other fields, all in bulk quickly.
 - Bulk edit order statuses including custom order statuses, search for orders using advanced filters, export orders to CSV and more…WooCommerce order management made easy.
 - Copy any field from any record using Bulk edit / Batch update.